dalexa10/Data_Driven_Design_Methods/README.md

 I am NOT a big Matlab fan, but it is what it is and this is how the course works

-Examples writen in Matlab
+Examples written in Matlab scripts

-Assignments solved in Python
+Assignments solved in Python scripts (See .pdf for reference of problems)